Home

 • Earn bonuses and rewards for meeting spending quotas (depending on the type of card you choose).

 Businesses need to choose an accounting method for clear rules when reporting income and expenses.
-Small businesses with $25 million or less in gross receipts for the three previous tax years can use accrual or cash accounting methods.
+Small businesses with $25 million or less in gross receipts for the three previous tax years can use accrual or cash accounting methods in their financial reports.
 You can also opt for accrual if you’re a company that holds physical inventory or the business is a corporation.

 This cash method records the transaction when the payment is received.
 Then, expenses are deducted from the tax year that they’re paid.
 This straightforward process is highly recommended for small businesses just starting out since everything is recorded as it happens.